List of Transformers film series cast and characters: Que

-In Bumblebee, Wheeljack (voiced by Steve Blum in Bumblebee, Cristo Fernández in Rise of the Beasts) is one of the Autobots who escaped Cybertron in an escape pod and is redesigned to look like his G1 design.
+In Bumblebee, Wheeljack (voiced by Steve Blum in Bumblebee, Cristo Fernández in Rise of the Beasts) is one of the Autobots who escaped Cybertron in an escape pod.

-In Rise of the Beasts, Wheeljack transforms into a customized brown and white 1970 Volkswagen Type 2 and speaks with a Mexican Spanish accent.
+In Rise of the Beasts, Wheeljack transforms into a customized brown and white 1970 Volkswagen Type 2, speaks with a Mexican Spanish accent, and inexplicably has a completely different appearance.

 Hound

 Hound (voiced by John Goodman in the films, Daniel Ross in Transformers: The Game) is a trigger-happy but loyal and good-natured Autobot commando who transforms into a dark green Oshkosh Defense Medium Tactical Truck in Age of Extinction.
 Hound is the heavy weapons expert of the small group that carries various types of guns, grenades, and a knife.
-He is one of the few autobots to survive Lockdown and Cemetery Wind's cybertronian genocide.
+He is one of the few autobots to survive Lockdown and Cemetery Wind's Earthbound Autobot genocide.

-Hound returns in The Last Knight as an olive green Mercedes-Benz Unimog military tactical ambulance and acts as the medic after Ratchet's death.
+Hound returns in The Last Knight, having an olive green Mercedes-Benz Unimog military tactical ambulance as his vehicle mode and acting as the medic after Ratchet's death.

 Drift

-Drift (voiced by Ken Watanabe) is an Autobot tactician, a former Decepticon and a Triple Changer who transforms into a black and blue 2013 Bugatti Veyron Grand Sport Vitesse and a Sikorsky S-97 Raider.
-He is one of the few Autobot's to survive Lockdown and Cemetery Wind's genocide against all cybertronians.
+Drift (voiced by Ken Watanabe) is an Autobot tactician, a former Decepticon, and a Triple Changer who transforms into a black and blue 2013 Bugatti Veyron Grand Sport Vitesse and a Sikorsky S-97 Raider.
+He is one of the few Autobots to survive Lockdown and Cemetery Wind's genocide against all Earthbound Cybertronians.
 His robot is modeled after a samurai warrior with a braided beard.
 Drift is partnered with Dinobot Slug, who he rides into battle at the film's climax.
 Although mostly calm and collected, Drift tends to resort to violence when something annoys or surprises him.
 He also has contempt for Bumblebee.

 Drift returns in The Last Knight as a black and red 2017 Mercedes-AMG GT-R, abandoning his helicopter mode.

 Crosshairs

 Crosshairs (voiced by John DiMaggio) is a brash and cocky Autobot paratrooper and sniper who transforms into a green 2014 Chevrolet Corvette Stingray in Age of Extinction.
-He is one of the few Autobots to survive Lockdown and Cemetery wind's genocide against all cybertronians.
+He is one of the few Autobots to survive Lockdown and Cemetery Wind's genocide against all Cybertronians.
 He rides Scorn into battle at the film's climax and later nicknames him Spike after Sam's G1 name.
 Although he shares the altruistic views as the rest of the Autobots, his ego leaves him to have a misplaced belief that he deserves to be in command of the team.

 Crosshairs returns in The Last Knight as a green 2017 Corvette Stingray.